MatijaNovosel/matija-cli/README.md

     default: current directory (/.), can also be written explicitly with . or /.

-  -s (--skip) -> skip all prompts

   -f (--file) -> name of the newly created file

     default: name of the component

-  -hks (--hooks) -> list of injected lifecycle hooks, separated by a comma
+  --hooks -> list of injected lifecycle hooks, separated by a comma

     options:
       beforeCreate - bC (Not in Vue 3)